 The Institutes have the policy to consult the guidance at the start of new scientific projects.
 For NWO-I personnel working on a research programme within a university group is recommended to use the guidance if local policy and regulations are absent.

-You can download the entire guidance at the top right hand corner of this page.
+You can download the entire guidance below.